 If your body aches when you’re sick, your baby’s body likely does too.
-Coughing a lot during the day, shaking when fever has taken over, all contribute to feeling sore throughout the body.
+Coughing a lot during the day, and shaking when the fever has taken over, all contribute to feeling sore throughout the body.

 Make sure to speak with your doctor before using any lotions on your child, to make sure it is suitable for them.
-But after giving your baby a nice warm bath, and then massaging them with vapour rub or calming lotion, your baby’s muscles or congestion will start to feel much better.
+But after giving your baby a nice warm bath, and then massaging them with vapor rub or calming lotion, your baby’s muscles or congestion will start to feel much better.

-If your baby is more relaxed, they should be able to sleep better, and if you’re using vapour rub as well, it should help to relieve congestion, which will allow them to breathe easier during the night.
+If your baby is more relaxed, they should be able to sleep better, and if you’re using vapor rub as well, it should help to relieve congestion, which will allow them to breathe easier during the night.